ankush109/Pratilip-assignment/readme.md

 STEP 2.
 LOGIN AND GET THE ACCESS TOKEN
 STEP 3.
 MAKE A FEW  PRODUCTS
 STEP 4.
 PLACING AND ORDER : - ( 2 things are required here )
-        i. userId ( get it from the register reponse or get all users route )

-        ii. product_id and the quantity
+        i)  userId ( get it from the register reponse or get all users route ) ii)  product_id and the quantity ,

-     please check the postman collection overall the flow will be like this I have provided everything in the postman collection itself
+       PS:)    please check the postman collection overall the flow will be like this I have provided everything in the postman collection itself

 # DETAILS ABOUT EACH MICRO-SERVICES :